sureshdendukuri/AWS/README.md

 # AWS
-Sharing working ideas and learnings on AWS Cloud
+Sharing ideas and learnings on AWS Cloud